A Simple Guide to Improving Your Home Network Performance

 HOME WIRELESS BASICS

-Once you have a connection to the Internet, the next crucial component is a router.
-A typical router connects to your modem and typically comes with two to four ports for wired connections.
-Routers can also generate a Wi-Fi signal that you can use to connect your phone, tablet, or other devices to the Internet.
+Once you have a connection to the Internet, the next crucial component is a wireless router.
+A typical router connects to your modem and typically comes with four ports for wired connections.
+Routers also generate a Wi-Fi signal that you can use to connect your phone, tablet, or other devices to the Internet.

 Finally, the cables you use in your network are crucial.
 We’ll get to the different types of cables later on, but for now, it’s important to know that there are two main categories of network cables.
 There are the cables that connect your devices to each other, and the ones that link your network to the Internet.